Dzondzula/CountriesQuickInfo/README.md

 Also user be getting notifications for next 7 days after installing the app and notification contains question about certain country capital city.

-Error: In meanwhile restcountries.com flags link has stopped working so activity indicator just keeps spinning
+### ERROR: In meanwhile restcountries.com flags link has stopped working so activity indicator just keeps spinning